Mohamed-Arafaath/Gun_Violence_Data_Warehouse_SQL/readme.md

 - **`Project_Report.pdf`**:
   - The comprehensive project report detailing methodologies, implementation details, results, and visualizations for all three parts of the project.

-- **`README.md`**:
+- **`readme.md`**:
-  - The main README file providing an overview of the project, problem statement, dataset details, analysis phases, key findings, tools, and usage instructions.
+  - The readme file providing an overview of the project, problem statement, dataset details, analysis phases, key findings, tools, and usage instructions.

 ---